Funding The Way Colorado Plays

 Every Colorado Lottery game you buy funds the places that help make Colorado such an incredible place to live and play.
 Since 1983, we’ve invested more than $3.7 billion (yep—with a “B”) on protecting Colorado’s wilderness and creating trails, parks, pools, and recreation.
 As a result, the impact of Lottery dollars can be seen all across the state, in ways both big and small.

 How do we decide where the money goes?
-In 1992, Colorado voters made the decision to distribute profits from the sale of Lottery products according to this formula: 50 percent to the Great Outdoors Colorado (GOCO) Trust Fund, 40 percent to the Conservation Trust Fund, and 10 percent to Colorado Parks and Wildlife.
-GOCO funds in FY19 are capped at $68.5 million and funds that exceed the GOCO cap go to the Colorado Department of Education, Public School Capital Construction Assistance Fund.
+In 1992, Colorado voters made the decision to distribute profits from the sale of Lottery products according to this formula: 50% to the Great Outdoors Colorado (GOCO) Trust Fund, 40% to the Conservation Trust Fund, and 10% to Colorado Parks and Wildlife.
+GOCO funds in FY20 are capped at $70.3 million and funds that exceed the GOCO cap go to the Colorado Department of Education, Public School Capital Construction Assistance Fund.

 GREAT OUTDOORS COLORADO (GOCO)

 Great Outdoors Colorado funds projects that impact communities across the state.
-The Colorado Lottery is GOCO’s only funding source and provides GOCO with 50 percent of its proceeds, up to a $35 million cap in 1992 dollars, adjusted for inflation.
-If this percentage exceeds the adjusted cap, the remainder is distributed to the State Public School Capital Construction Assistance Fund.
-In FY19, the distribution to GOCO was $68.5 million.
+The Colorado Lottery is GOCO’s only funding source and provides GOCO with 50% of its proceeds, up to a $35 million cap in 1992 dollars, adjusted for inflation.
+If this percentage exceeds the adjusted cap, the spillover is distributed to the Building Excellent Schools Today Fund (BEST).
+In FY20, the distribution to GOCO will be $70.3 million.

 DEPARTMENT OF LOCAL AFFAIRS (DOLA), ADMINISTRATION OF THE CONSERVATION TRUST FUND (CTF)

-The Conservation Trust Fund receives 40 percent of Lottery proceeds.
+The Conservation Trust Fund receives 40% of Lottery proceeds.
 Local parks and recreation providers receive money from the Conservation Trust Fund in proportion to their population so that every town, city, county and special district in Colorado benefits.
-The Lottery distributed more than $53.3 million to the fund in FY17 for open space and land acquisition, equipment purchases, facility development, park maintenance and renovation or restoration of local facilities.
+The Lottery distributed $54.9 million to the fund in FY19 for open space and land acquisition, equipment purchases, facility development, park maintenance and renovation or restoration of local facilities.

 COLORADO PARKS AND WILDLIFE